 - Valid BC Driver’s License, at a minimum level of Class 5.

 - Travel to and from clients’ homes and places of work is required for team training of certified dogs and the matched clients.

 - Ability to work a flexible schedule, and on weekends and weekday evenings, as needs for instruction require.

-The starting wage for this position is $15.38 per hour with regular reviews and increases based on job performance).
+The starting wage for an apprentice level 1 is typically $15.38 per hour (with regular reviews and increases based on job performance).
 However, compensation is negotiable for a dog training professional commensurate with relevant dog training experience, certifications and education.